petzich/docker-openldap/README.md

 Setup script
 ------------

 The `entrypoint.sh` script provided only does some bootstrapping. `ldif.sh` is the script doing the hard lifting.
-The script reads ldif files from the following four directories:
+The script reads ldif files from the following directories:

 ### Directory structure
 * `/setup/conf.dist/` - provided by this image
 * `/setup/conf/` - user-provided
-* `/setup/ldif.dist/` - provided by this image
+* `/setup/rootdn.dist/` - provided by this image
-* `/setup/ldif/` - user-provided
+* `/setup/rootdn/` - user-provided

 The `conf` directory should contain ldif files operating on the `cn=config` tree.
-The `ldif` directory should contain ldif files operating on your `SLAPD_ROOTDN` tree.
+The `rootdn` directory should contain ldif files operating on your `SLAPD_ROOTDN` tree.

 ### File names
 The file extension in all directories has a meaning: